tylerb7722/cot-4500-bonus/README.md

   |2|    |4|    |1.55|

-5. The final value using the modified Eulers method or Runge-Kutta with the following information:
+5. The final value using the modified Eulers method or 2nd order Runge-Kutta with the following information:

 A. Function: y – t^3